gschueler/nom/README.md

 # Examples

-noml:
+nom:

     script:

         @author Greg Schueler
         @date 2/15/2012

-        title: noml: the story of noml
+        title: nom: the story of nom

         subtitle: just trying to clean up the world, one bit at a time